jergra/squid-ai-app/README.md

 by Tech With Tim

 This is a trip-planning app with a frontend/backend and AI integration using Squid AI.
 React, Vite, typescript.
 Clerk authentication has been added.
+Landing page design by ClaudeAI.

 local start:
   npm run start